Part funded by the Exeter Primary Support Partnership.

 It is imperative to recognise the subtle difference between a parenting course and family workshops.
 These workshops focus on relationship building, listening, problem solving and mutual support between child, family and school.

 On completion of the training participants will be equipped to run the Family Workshop program of six sessions over six weeks.
 Each session comprises 45 minutes of information sharing with parents, including practical activities and learning about development.
-For the remaining 45 minutes, the children join the group and parents get the opportunity put into practice what has been covered in the theoretical session.
+For the remaining 45 minutes, the children join the group and parents get the opportunity to put into practice what has been covered in the theoretical session.
 The onus is on building non-judgemental relationships.

 Feedback has been very positive, from families and schools: